How understanding customers increases stores revenue

 Lets think of a typical convenience store that carries a selection of everyday items from groceries to household supplies.
 On average, the size of the store is small so the selection is sparse.
 That is OK for the convenience store consumer because s/he is looking for a fast pickup of a general item on the commute from work to home.
 Due to its smaller size and thus more limited selection, the average prices in convenience store are higher than similar items in supermarkets.

-The guests of this store are mainly limited to the neighbourhood making the customer base repeat visitors.
+The guests of this store are mainly limited to the neighborhood making the customer base repeat visitors.
 The main question for the people living couple of streets over is if I should pop by the convenience store down the street for a carton of milk or should I go drive down to the supermarket to get it cheaper and grab some more things as I am there already.

 At this point, I can guarantee that when that bloke down the block feels good in the convenience store, he will choose most of the time to go and by there even when overall it would cost him more.
 When the local store has neglectful staff or displeasing surroundings, he will decide to avoid the place unless it is absolutely necessary.

 This is where the convenience store is leaving some serious money on the table.